globocom/secDevLabs/owasp-top10-2017-apps/a10/games-irados/README.md

     <img src="images/gamesirados-banner.png"/>
 </p>

-Games Irados is a simple Python web application that contains an example of an Insufficient Logging & Monitoring vulnerability and, it's main goal, is to demonstrate how important it is to properly log all requests made to the application and how easily malicious requests could go unnoticed.
+Games Irados is a simple Python web application that contains an example of an Insufficient Logging & Monitoring vulnerability and, its main goal is to demonstrate how important it is to properly log all requests made to the application and how easily malicious requests could go unnoticed.

 ## Index